MuriloBelar/repositories_extraction/README.md

 I'm assuming here the one-parent case only and also ignoring when a commit doesn't have a parent.
 This is an improvement for future iterations and must be addressed to ensure data consistency.

+Note that landing tables are not covered here, so that's why there is no mention do Repositories table, since it's an intermediate step to achieve the schema in curated layer
 ---

 ## Scripts